-If a child continues to require additional support, an Individual Learning Plan (ILP) will be written together by the class teacher and the SENDCo.
-The ILP will record manageable targets that will have an impact on the child's learning.
+If a child requires additional support, an Targeted Learning Plan (TLP) will be written together by the class teacher and shared with the SENDCo.
+The TLP will record SMART (Specific, Measurable, Achievable, Relevant, Timebound) targets that will have an impact on the child's learning.
 It will also record what intervention will be used and how often it should take place.
-It is the responsibility of the teacher and TA (if applicable) to maintain the ILP (assess progress with targets - TA to share with teacher each week) and review with the SENCO termly or sooner if needed.
+It is the responsibility of the teacher, keyworker and TA (if applicable) to maintain the TLP (assess progress with targets) and review progress termly or sooner if needed, sharing with the SENDCo.
 Targets will be regularly reviewed, at least each term, and new targets set if needed.
-The pupil is fully involved in the review and target setting process.
-An individual pupil picture will also be drawn up in consultation with the child, class teacher and parent.
-This will identify the child's strengths, areas of difficulty and targets.
-This will be used to write a Pupil Picture that records the support the child is receiving and the strategies that do and don't work which will be kept in the class record file with their ILP and a record of their intervention work.

 At this point children will be added to the school SEND register with parental permission.

 Following interventions if the child is still not making progress further specialist advice may be obtained to ensure interventions are as effective as possible.
-If extra support is needed this will be budgeted for by the SENDCo and will be agreed with the Head Teacher.
+If extra support is needed this will be planned and budgeted for by the SENDCo and will be agreed with the Head Teacher.
 The SENDCo will oversee and monitor the support given.
 Parents/carers will be fully informed if their child is receiving any outside support, the reasons for it and they will be updated on their progress.
 If appropriate, a Your Family's Early Help Assessment may also be carried out to help get the best support for the child and you and as a family.
-When a child shows that they are beginning to make adequate progress this is monitored for a term before the child is removed from the SEND register.